 Enter the latitude and longitude coordinates of your facility.
 Sources of these data include EPA permits (e.g., NPDES permits), county property records, facility blueprints, and site plans.
-Instructions on how to determine these coordinates can be found in Appendix E. Enter only numerical data.
+Starting with reporting year 2002 you can determine the latitude and longitude of your facility using a siting tool found on the TRI home page.
+For information on the siting tool and instructions on how to determine these coordinates see Appendix E. Enter only numerical data.
 Do not preface numbers with letters such as N or W to denote the hemisphere.

 Latitude and longitude coordinates of your facility are very important for pinpointing the location of reporting facilities and are required elements on the Form R. EPA encourages facilities to make the best possible measurements when determining latitude and longitude.
 Please check to make sure the latitude and longitude coordinates of your facility are correct.
 For the continental United States readings should be within 24°23'58" and 49°22'16" latitude, and 66°53'06" and 124°50'55" longitude.
 For Alaska readings should be within 51°10'30" and 71°26'04" latitude, and 129°59'29" and 187°39'08" longitude.
 For Hawaii readings should be within 18°51'56" and 28°30'59" latitude, and 154°45'21" and 178°26'25" longitude.
 As with any other data field, missing, suspect, or incorrect data may generate an error notice in the Facility Data Profile to be issued to the facility.
-(See Appendix C: Common Errors in Completing Form R Reports and Making Data Available.)
+(See Appendix C)